 5 Irish Sayings To Make People Believe You’re Really Irish At Patty In The Parc

 There is a saying that “Everyone’s a little Irish on St. Patrick’s Day.”
 There is no doubt that saying comes from the celebration that honors Ireland’s favorite Saint.
 To be Irish is to share a love of life, friends and drink.
 If you ask me, the Irish spirit seems to be very kindred to the Cajun spirit.
 Maybe that’s why we always have such a good time when we get together for Patty in the Parc.
-This year’s celebration is tomorrow (Saturday).
+This year’s celebration is Saturday.
 The gates will open at Parc International at 5pm.
-There will be music from Wayne Toups, The Todd O’Neil Band and The Chee Weez.
+There will be music from Connie G with the J.B.
+Saax Band, Wayne Toups, and The Chee-Weez.

 Since almost everyone in attendance will claim to be just a little bit Irish, you might as well take it step further and learn a little Irish slang to prove you are telling the truth when you ask someone to "Kiss Me, I'm Irish"